Performance of Joint Spectrum Sensing and MAC Algorithms for Multichannel Opportunistic Spectrum Access Ad Hoc Networks: Multichannel OSA MAC Protocol Analysis

 For the transition between full connection states, i.e. the state transition from $m=s_m$ to $z=s_m$, we should take into account the case that one connection is generated and no connections are terminated because there is no available resources for a new connection.

 Finally, considering all these cases and defining $R_{x,y}^{(z)}=\binom{z}{z-x}\binom{M_D-z}{y-z+x} p_c^y(1-p_c)^{M_D-y}$ the state transition probability is given as

 Note that this OSA MAC has been previously analyzed in~\cite{pawelczak_tvt_2009}.
 As it has been pointed out, the model proposed did not work well for the full range of parameters.
 This is due to the following.
 A Markov model has been derived for $\{X_t,Y_t\}$ (using unmodified transition probabilities of~\cite[Eq.~6]{mo_tmc_2008} used to calculate average throughput of networks based on non-OSA multichannel MAC protocols).
 With this limitation termination, the probability in~\cite[Eq.
 (14)]{pawelczak_tvt_2009}, analogue to (\ref{eq:Tkj}), included an aggregated stream of PU and SU traffic, where PU traffic $q_p$ was later substracted from steady state channel utilization in~\cite[Eq.
 (10)]{pawelczak_tvt_2009}, analogue to (\ref{eq:R_micro}).
-The approximation of~\cite{pawelczak_tvt_2009}, although Markovian, worked reasonably well only for a moderate values of PU activity $q_p$.
+The approximation of~\cite{pawelczak_tvt_2009}, although Markovian, worked reasonably well only for a moderate values of PU activity $q_p$\footnote{November 29, 2012: After another verification of the analytical model of Pawelczak et al.~\cite{pawelczak_tvt_2009} with that of ours it appears that the model for B$_1$S$_0$ MAC of this paper actually matches the one of~\cite{pawelczak_tvt_2009} (assuming no capture effect and $M_D=M-1$ for~\cite{pawelczak_tvt_2009}).
+Therefore this observation is therefore incorrect.
+Matlab code that verifies the above statement (implementing both analytical models) is available upon request.}.